-Across Capitol Hill AOC Electricians are responsible for thousands of miles of wiring and more than 100,000 light fixtures.
+Across Capitol Hill, electricians of the Architect of the Capitol (AOC) are responsible for thousands of miles of wiring and more than 100,000 light fixtures.

 Many of the historic buildings under the AOC's care, including the U.S. Capitol Building, were built before electricity and have required continuous modernization and upgrades while maintaining the historic fabric of the original design.